Injuries: assaults and homicides

 - More detailed information can be viewed in the website's Excel Tables, including data by council area on serious assault crimes and rates per 10,000 population (Table 8).

-- There were 95 victims of homicide recorded in 2010/11.
-This represented a rate of 19 victims per million population compared with 16 in 2009/10.
-There is, however, a slight downward trend in reported homicides over the period since 1999/2000 (Chart 2 (view chart) ).
+- There were 62 victims of homicide recorded in 2012-13.
+This represented a rate of 12 victims per million population compared with 18 in 2011-12.
+There has been a general downward trend in reported homicides over the period since 2003-2004 (Chart 2 (view chart) ).

 - More detailed information can be viewed in the website's Excel Tables.